Obstetric labor complication: Mechanical fetal injury

 Risk factors for fetal birth injury include fetal macrosomia (big baby), maternal obesity, the need for instrumental delivery, and an inexperienced attendant.
 Specific situations that can contribute to birth injury include breech presentation, conduplicato corpore and shoulder dystocia.
 Most fetal birth injuries resolve without long term harm, but brachial plexus injury may lead to Erb's palsy or Klumpke's paralysis.

 Uterine rupture

-Uterine rupture is a serious event during childbirth by which the integrity of the myometrial wall is breached.
-In an incomplete rupture the peritoneum is still intact.
-With a complete rupture the contents of the uterus may spill into the peritoneal cavity or the broad ligament.
-A uterine rupture is a life-threatening event for mother and baby as it typically results in severe hemorrhage and can cause perinatal asphyxia.
+A uterine rupture is a serious event during childbirth by which the integrity of the myometrial wall is breached.
+In an incomplete rupture, the peritoneum is still intact.
+With a complete rupture, the contents of the uterus may spill into the peritoneal cavity or the broad ligament.
+A uterine rupture is a life-threatening event for both mother and baby as it typically results in severe hemorrhage and can cause perinatal asphyxia.